rails/rails/guides/source/performance_testing.md

 the request/response cycle by nature, you can still performance test pure model code.

-Performance test for +Post+ model:
+Performance test for `Post` model:

 ```ruby
 require 'test_helper'